Ksrma/HVC4DG/README.md

 This is the implementation of our method proposed in:

-Jingda Deng, Qingfu Zhang, Jianyong Sun, and Hui Li, "An O(n^{3/2}logn) Exact Algorithm for Computing Hypervolume Contributions in 4-D Space"
+Jingda Deng, Qingfu Zhang, Jianyong Sun, and Hui Li, "A Fast Exact Algorithm for Computing the Hypervolume Contributions in 4-D Space", IEEE Transactions on Evolutionary Computation, 2023, DOI: 10.1109/TEVC.2023.3271679

-which was submitted to IEEE TEVC (under review)

 # HVC4D-G/HVC4D-GS
 HVC4DG.cpp: implementation of the basic HVC4D-G algorithm